USERNAME PASSWORD

-Introduction to Traffic
+Introduction to Website Traffic

-Unfortunately, making money on the Internet is not quite as simple as setting up a good webpage and letting the checks roll in.
+Making money on the Internet is not quite as simple as setting up a good webpage and letting the checks roll in.
 Don't get me wrong, having a good webpage is a vital component of making money.
-The “only” other thing you have to do is get good traffic.
+The "only" other thing you have to do is get good traffic.

 Traffic is Internet-speak for the number of visitors to your website.
 All your marketing efforts, whether online or offline, will revolve around trying to generate traffic.